 Incentive-based regulation is central to our approach to regulating electricity networks.
 It provides NSPs with incentives to pursue efficiency improvements to the benefit of both NSPs and network users.
-If a NSP spends less than its capital expenditure (capex) allowance, it can keep the benefits of financing the capex allowance until the end of the regulatory control period.
+If an NSP spends less than its capital expenditure (capex) allowance, it can keep the benefits of financing the capex allowance until the end of the regulatory control period.
 At the end of the regulatory control period we update the Regulatory Asset Base (RAB) for actual capex.
 Consumers benefit into the future as the RAB is lower than it would have been if the NSP had spent its full allowance in delivering the service.

-These guidelines complement the incentives a NSP already has to deliver efficient capex.
+Theseis guidelines complements the incentives an NSP already has to deliver efficient capex.
 It outlines new ex ante and ex post measures to further incentivise efficient capex.